codeigniter4/shield/docs/quickstart.md

 ### Editing A User

-The `UserModel::save()` method has been modified to ensure that an email or password previously set on the `User` entity will be automatically updated in the correct `UserIdentity` record.
+The `UserModel::saveWithEmailIdentity()` method ensures that an email or password previously set on the `User` entity will be automatically updated in the correct `UserIdentity` record.

 ```php
 $users = model('UserModel');